 Rosebud Man Sentenced for Abusive Sexual Contact

-United States Attorney Brendan V. Johnson announced that a Rosebud, South Dakota man convicted of abusive sexual contact was sentenced on April 9, 2013 by U.S. District Judge Roberto A. Lange.
+United States Attorney Brendan V. Johnson announced that a Rosebud, South Dakota, man convicted of Abusive Sexual Contact was sentenced on November 18, 2014, by U.S. District Judge Roberto A. Lange.

-The investigation was conducted by the Federal Bureau of Investigation and Rosebud Sioux Tribe Law Enforcement Services.
-The case was prosecuted by Assistant U.S. Attorney Timothy M. Maher.
+The investigation was conducted by the Federal Bureau of Investigation and the Rosebud Sioux Tribe Law Enforcement Services.
+The case was prosecuted by Assistant U.S. Attorney Tim Maher.

-Murphy was remanded to the custody of the U.S. Marshals Service.
+Kills In Sight was remanded to the custody of the U.S. Marshals Service to begin serving his sentence.